Workshops SCORCH Training Workshops - TBD

 IGS offers five different workshops focusing on topics in omics applications and bioinformatics including metagenomics, transcriptomics, comparative genomics and programming with Python and R. All workshops are hands-on, providing attendees with real-world experience in the use of multiple free bioinformatics tools and resources.
 Please visit the Insitute for Genome Sciences for more information on the workshops we offer.

-Nine research institutions are currently funded by the SCORCH initiative:
+Fifteen data generation projects are currently funded by the SCORCH initiative:

 This project will perform single nucleus RNA sequencing (snRNA-seq) on three brain regions with the possibility of identifying gene targets that exhibit region and cell type specific selectivity of opioid use disorder in the context of HIV/HIV associated neurocognitive impairment.